Jumbo125/hybrid-nvr-web-interface/Readme.md

   -i 'rtsp://admin:PASSWORT@192.168.254.2:554/Streaming/Channels/101'
 ```

-## Notes on third-party components
+## Notes on Third-Party Components

-For third-party binaries such as:
+For third-party binaries and libraries such as:

 - `ffmpeg`
 - `go2rtc`

-it is usually better to **not** commit platform binaries directly into the repository.
-Document them in the README and let users place them locally.
+- `jQuery`
+- `Bootstrap`

+the repository may intentionally not include all bundled files.
+Please use the provided **release files/package** or add the required components locally.

 What is fine to keep in the repository: